 The Hotel’s Ski Concierge will have your gear ready and waiting in the Ski Room, if you prefer to tackle the day’s fresh powder.
 But for the most thrilling run, Pfeiffer says, turn to man’s best friend.
 Specifically, a team of energetic Greenland dogs – a husky-type breed known for its strength and endurance – perfect for pulling you across the snow-covered terrain on a sled, accompanied by a professional musher.
 Afterward, return with the dogs to their farm, just a few hundred metres from the Hotel, to play with the frisky pups and help with daily activities like feeding and grooming.

 For more Alpine adventures, climb aboard one of the Hotel’s electric snowmobiles – the first in France.
 You’ll glide through newly fallen snow in the pine-tree forests before returning to the Hotel for a warming après-ski glass of mulled wine, best enjoyed in front of a crackling fire.

 SOAKING AND SHOPPING IN TURKEY

-The most populous city in Europe is chockablock with world wonders – from the sixth-century Hagia Sophia to the circa-1616 Blue Mosque, with its shimmering blue tile interior – that can often be packed with tourists.
-But come December, when temperatures hover around 46 degrees, you may find the lines disappearing . . . and the city dusted with fresh snow.
+Visitors flock to Istanbul – the most populous city in Europe – to explore world wonders like the sixth-century Hagia Sophia and the circa-1616 Blue Mosque, with its shimmering blue tile interior.
+But come December, when the temperatures hover around 46 degrees, you might find the lines disappearing as the city is dusted with fresh snow.